 This license would authorize the micro licensee to grow indoors, greenhouse, or outdoors.
 Only one micro-processing license can be applied for (per physical site address) and can be combined with a micro processing/extraction license.

 What Makes it 'Micro'?

 This license authorizes a growing area of 2150 square feet (200 square meters) This area is considered 'leaf canopy'; a blanket term for all parts of the plants which are able to be cultivated, propagated or harvested.
 The 2150 sq ft area does not include an access area - so long as it is not covered by leaf canopy (usually 25%).

-There is no requirement for a quality assurance person for the cultivation license, however, a master grower is required and is responsible for the cultivation and harvest of the plants, you may also designate an alternate master grower who is qualified to replace the master grower.
+With a Micro cultivation license, there is no requirement for a quality assurance person, however, a master grower is required and is responsible for the cultivation and harvest of the plants.
+The micro cultivation license also allows you to designate an alternate master grower who is qualified to replace the master grower.

 Identify a physical site for the micro-cultivation license, and ensure sufficient supply of water and power for the cannabis growing operations.

 Inquire from local and/or provincial government if there are any bylaws or other laws that will prevent cannabis operations under the Cannabis Regulations

 Ensure that all senior personnel, such as Master Grower and Directors, do not have criminal records to allow for successful security clearance.

 ...To Provide You With